Charging Costs

 Worked Example: Home Charging

 If you have access to off-peak electricity rates (0.10-0.15 EUR/kWh), the same driving costs just 270-405 EUR per year.
-Most home chargers can be set to charge only during off-peak hours automatically.
+Some home chargers can be set to charge only during off-peak hours automatically.

-A home wallbox charger costs 800-2,000 EUR to buy and install.
+A home wallbox charger costs 800-2,000 EUR to buy and install (this of course varies, depending on your location, etc).
 At standard rates, that investment pays for itself within the first year of driving compared to gasoline.

 Public Charging Costs